akoiwang/systemsbiology2022/RNAseq_practical.md

 ```

 Now we will map RNA-seq data to the reference genome using HISAT2.
-As mentioned before, the RNA-seq data for our experiment have been mapped for you separately, this part is only for practicing purpose.
+As mentioned before, the RNA-seq data for our experiment have been mapped for you separately, this part is only for demonstration purpose.
-Try `hisat2 --help` to find out what the additional arguments mean.
 ```bash
 # For RNA-seq that come from single-end sequencing
 hisat2 --max-intronlen 40000 -x ../References_v5/Sm_v5_genome.hisat2idx -q ../RNAseq_data/Sm_SE.fastq -S Sm_SE.sam